waipingng/ML-course-pj1-fork/readme.md

 - Scaled the remaining numerical features using a standard scaler for normalization.

 ### Models Explored

 - **Linear Regression:** Serves as a baseline, assuming a linear relationship between features and the target variable.
 - **Decision Tree Regression:** Captures non-linear patterns by recursively splitting the data based on feature values.
-- **Random Forest Regression:** Enhances robustness by averaging multiple decision trees, reducing overfitting and capturing complex feature interactions.
+- **Random Forest Regression:** The optimal hyperparameters are tuned by the results from RandomSearchCV in  `randomforest_best_hyperparameters.ipynb` in worked folder.
 - **Stochastic Gradient Descent (SGD):** Efficiently optimizes models for large datasets (20,000+ rows) by updating weights incrementally.
 - **Support Vector Regression (SVR):** Leverages kernel tricks to model non-linear relationships while remaining resilient to outliers, making it effective for limited data scenarios.
 - **Neural Network (MLP):** Learns complex, high-dimensional patterns using multiple layers and activation functions, making it suitable for deep feature extraction.